MathiasOsterkamp/js-sites-core/Schema-1.4.0.md

 Attibute|Token|Description
 --------|----|-----------
-FileUrl|{Resources}|URL to the webpart resources path at /Resources/WebParts on site collection FileUrl|{WebPartGallery}|URL to the web part galleryat /_catalogs/wp on site collection
+FileUrl|{resources}|URL to the resources path at /Resources/ on site collection FileUrl|{webpartgallery}|URL to the web part galleryat /_catalogs/wp on site collection